endurantgames/cosmiclegends/src/classes/knight.md

     Whenever you add a Personal Power Word, you can choose from either the Monarch Class Personal Power Word List or the Knight Class Personal Power Word List.

+    *Repetition:* You can take this Ability more than once.
+When you do, choose a subsection of your original home country as a Core Power Word.

 :::::::::::::::::::::::::::::::::::::